-Breakfast at hotel.
-Transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imom Ensemble.
+After breakfast we transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imom Ensemble.
 After sightseeing Shakhrisabz, depart back to Samarkand and visit Paper Mills.
-Return to the hotel and overnight in Samarkand.
+Overnight in Samarkand.

 Day 15: Samarkand – Bukhara (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Start driving to Bukhara via Gizjduvan.
+After breakfast start driving to Bukhara via Gijduvan.
 In route visit remains of Caravanserai and Sardoba, a water reservoir.
 Excursion to Gijduvan – famous pottery house.
-Arrival to Bukhara, check in to the hotel.
-Sightseeing tour in Bukhara: Kalon ensemble, Madrasah Miri-Arab, Magoki-Attori Mosque, Chashma-Ayub, Madrasah Ulugbek, Abdulazizkhan, Kosh Madrasah, Trade Domes, Lyabi Hauz Complex, and Madrasah Chor – Minor.
+Arrive in Bukhara continue sightseeing tour in Bukhara: Kalon ensemble, Madrasah Miri-Arab, Magoki-Attori Mosque, Chashma-Ayub, Madrasah Ulugbek, Abdulaziz Khan, Kosh Madrasah, Trade Domes, Lyabi Hauz Complex, and Madrasah Chor – Minor.
 Overnight in Bukhara.

 Day 16: Bukhara (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Continue sightseeing of Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal Family members, Complex of Bahautdin Nakshband, place of locals to worship, and visit Samanid Dynasty Mausoleum, and Ark Fortress.
-Return to hotel and Overnight in Bukhara.
+After breakfast continue sightseeing of Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal Family members, Complex of Bahauddin Naqshband, place of locals to worship, and visit Samanid Dynasty Mausoleum, and Ark Fortress.
+Overnight in Bukhara.

 Day 17: Bukhara – Farab -Turkmenabat – Mary (Uzbekistan/Turkmenistan) [B,L,D]

-Breakfast at hotel.
-In the morning depart to Bukhara, drive to Uzbekistan-Turkmenistan border point Farab.
+After breakfast depart to Bukhara, drive to Uzbekistan-Turkmenistan border point Farab.
 Border formalities on both sides, crossing the border.
 Transfer to Mary via Turkmenabat & Merv (350 km/4.5 hrs.).
 Upon arrival tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the Ancient World.
 Sightseeing will include: Gyz Gala and Oglan Gala, Complex of Askhabs, Gyaur Gala, Erk Gala, Soltan Gala, Soltan Sanjar Mausoleum, and Ibn Zeid Mausoleum.
-Dinner and overnight in Mary.
+Overnight in Mary.